-Friends of the Earth England, Wales and Northern Ireland is part of Friends of the Earth International – the world’s largest grassroots environmental network, uniting 73 national member groups and some 5,000 local activist groups across every continent.
+Friends of the Earth England, Wales and Northern Ireland is part of Friends of the Earth International – the world’s largest grassroots environmental federation, uniting a network of over 70 national member groups and some 5,000 local activist groups across every continent.

-With over 2 million members and supporters around the world, we campaign on today’s most urgent environmental and social issues and promote solutions that will help to create environmentally sustainable and socially just societies.
+With over 2 million members and supporters around the world, we campaign on today’s most urgent environmental and social issues and promote solutions that'll help to create environmentally sustainable and socially just societies.

 In 2022 we took action against the toxic Energy Charter Treaty and in solidarity with Friends of the Earth Slovenia.
 The treaty allows fossil fuel companies to sue governments for climate- friendly legislation, but 2022 has seen a host of countries leave it.